AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ### 1. Entity-Relationship (E-R) Diagram

-Generate the E-R diagram based on the system architecture and user stories for each software component.
+Generate the E-R diagram based on the system architecture and user stories.

 Instructions:

 1. Ask for and read the general requirements, system architecture and user stories.
-2. Generate one file for each software component.
+2. Generate one file for for the whole system.
    1. Use the component name as the title for the file.
 3. For the whole system list entities and relationships.
    1. Identify entities and relationships.